redlibrarian/redlibrarian.github.io/_posts/2016-09-07-liulockout.markdown

 And only a couple of months later we have the example of the [Long Island University faculty/librarian lockout](http://www.nytimes.com/2016/09/07/nyregion/liu-brooklyn-locks-out-professors-amid-contract-dispute.html?_r=0), which has several interesting features.
-One the one hand there's an almost unprecedented (in academia) resorting to classic union-busting maneuvres (short-notice lockout, obstruction of communication through blocking access to faculty email, scab labour), but there's also a tactic which seems especially
+On the one hand there's an almost unprecedented (in academia) resorting to classic union-busting maneuvres (short-notice lockout, obstruction of communication through blocking access to faculty email, scab labour), but there's also a tactic which seems especially